codegode23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 2. Output format: One line, one word
 ## 3. Words should be sorted

 # grep -i "root" /etc/passwd  - A script that Display lines containing the pattern “root” from the file /etc/passwd.

+# grep -c -i "bin" /etc/passwd  - This script Display the number of lines that contain the pattern “bin” in the file /etc/passwd.